-Comerstone Housing North, Inc. is subject to a Project Rental Assistance Contract (PRAC) with the United States Department of Housing and Urban Development (HUD), and a significant portion of their rental income is received from HUD.
+Cornerstone Housing North, Inc. (Cornerstone) is subject to a Project Rental Assistance Contract (PRAC) with the United States Department of Housing and Urban Development (HUD), and a significant portion of their rental income is received from HUD.

-The Organization includes a 12-unit apartment complex in Berlin, New Hampshire for the elderly.
+Cornerstone includes a 12-unit apartment complex in Berlin, New Hampshire for the elderly.
 This operates under Section 202 of the National Housing Act and is regulated by HUD with respect to the rental charges and operating methods.

-The Organization has a Section 202 Capital Advance.
+Cornerstone has a Section 202 Capital Advance.
 Under guidelines established by the U.S. Office of Management and Budget Uniform Guidance, Title 2 U.S. Code of Federal Regulations (CFR) part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, the Section 202 Capital Advance is considered to be a major program.
+A separate audit of Cornerstone's compliance with its major federal program in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the audit requirements of Title 2 of U.S. Code of Federal Regulations part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements of Federal Awards (Uniform Guidance).
+An unmodified opinion was issued.